 BOARD-SUPERINTENDENT COMMUNICATION

-The Superintendent will meet regularly with the Board President and additional Board officers as appropriate to develop Board meeting agendas and as needed to discuss other issues.
+The Superintendent will meet regularly (no less than monthly) with the Board President and additional Board officers as appropriate to develop Board meeting agendas and as needed to discuss other issues.
 The Superintendent will communicate in a timely fashion with all Trustees including sending a weekly Board Transmittal outlining major events and progress being made toward district initiatives.

 ROLE AND AUTHORITY OF INDIVIDUAL BOARD MEMBERS

-No Board Member is authorized to direct employees in regard to performance of duties.
+No Board Member is authorized to direct employees, including the Superintendent, in regard to performance of duties.

 BOARD TRAINING REQUIREMENTS

-The SCUC ISD Board of Trustees recognizes the value of Board member training and supports involvement by Board members in local, state and national affairs on behalf of the District and public education in general.
+The SCUC-ISD Board of Trustees recognizes the value of Board member training and supports involvement by Board members in local, state and national affairs on behalf of the District and public education in general.

 New Board members shall, after they are sworn in, complete a District orientation within sixty days of the election or appointment with the Superintendent and a Board orientation with the Board President or appointee.
 Newly elected Trustees must receive 1 hour of training in the Texas open Meetings Act and Public Information Act within 90 days of their election or appointment.
 First year Trustees must have 10 hours training within the first year, which must include 3 hours of orientation in the Texas Education Code.
 Existing Trustees must receive 5 hours training per year prior to the December Board meeting.
 Any current Board member may attend or participate in the District orientation offered to new Board members.